 Cost Sharing - Cost sharing refers to amounts that a member has to pay when services or drugs are received.
-Cost sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed copayment amount that a plan requires when a specific service or drug is received; or (3) any coinsurance amount, a percentage of the total amount paid for a service or drug, that a plan requires when a specific service or drug is received.
+Cost sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed copayment amount that a plan requires when a specific service or drug is received; or (3) any coinsurance amount, a percentage of the total amount paid for a service or drug, that a plan requires when a specific service or drug, that a plan requires when a specific service or drug, that a plan requires when a specific service or drug.

-Cost-Sharing Tier - Every drug on the list of covered drugs is in one of 6 cost-sharing tiers.
+Cost-Sharing Tier - Every drug on the list of covered drugs is in one of 5 cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug.